reyesjl/firstfive/README.md

 # First Five
-The largest rugby platform and apparel in North America.
+The largest rugby platform and apparel brand in North America.